JoelViney/ReactDemo/README.md

 ## MyFlix

 Be gentle, I am a Bit rusty as I have been in Angular world for 3 years...
 I hope it doesn't show.

-Created with the latest version of NodeJs (LT 16.13.0 LTS)

-// Component Functions

-## Technologoies Used
-* Node.js 16.13.0 LTS
-* React 17.0.2
-* React Bootstrap 5.1.3
-* Axios 0.24.0
+Guessing it will.

-## How to run
+## How to run the application
 1. Download the project from GitHub
 2. Open the project in Visual Studio Code
 3. Install all the Npm Packages locally